maizzle/maizzle.com/content/privacy.md

 We do not collect any personal information from visitors to our Website.

 We do not collect IP addresses, and we do not use unique identifiers or browser fingerprinting.

-## Newsletters

-We offer email newsletters that you can choose to subscribe to.
-If you wish to stop receiving these newsletters, you may unsubscribe using the link provided in those emails.

 ## Data transfer and storage